blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Rough Notes X.md

 - Homosexuals are to be killed (as per Hadiths)
 - Effeminate men

+- Mohammed broke the treaty
+- Mohammed stole the women

+- Mohammed said no repatriation shall be paid for her blood
+	- Slave Mother
+	- Jewess

 - Adulterers are to be given 100 lashes

 - Mohammed said it is better to marry a young girl than an old woman because you can play with her

-- Mohammed told a woman who released her slave woman that it was better to
+- Mohammed told a woman who freed her slave woman that it would've been better if she had sold her to her uncle (from Hadiths)
+- Mohammed told a man who freed his slave to cancel the manumission, and

+- Mohammed traded two black slaves to buy a Muslim slave (from Hadiths)

+- The slave woman who is the wife of slave can be taken by the husband(I think from the 4 pages I opened)

 - Safiyya
 - Juwarriyah

 - Jews, Turks, People with Small Eyes, People who wear shoes made of hair
 - Black Dogs

+- Mohammed was like Hitler
+	- Obsession with cleanliness (Hitler also used to bath a lot, to purify Germany)
+	- Pictures
+	- Geckos, Salamanders, Snakes

 - Reliance of the Traveler
 	- Those who kill a child or insane person are not to be punished